 We put in place incredibly detailed and extensive plans to support all our pregnant females.
-These plans included dietary and fitness programs, barn fit-out for the arrival of young calves, preparing of specialised veterinary equipment and consultation with world renowned experts in elephant reproduction was available to assist from the first signs of labour.
+These plans include dietary and fitness programs, barn fit-out for the arrival of young calves, preparing of specialised veterinary equipment and consultation with world renowned experts in elephant reproduction who are also available to assist from the first signs of labour.

-Taronga's elephant manager has over 30 years experience with elephants and assisted in the successful births of many elephant calves throughout North America, Europe and here in Australia.
-These experienced keepers are part of the elephants' social structure, have formed strong bonds and relationships with them and are able to monitor and assist during the birth process.
+Taronga's elephant team has extensive experience with elephants and assisted in the successful births of many elephant calves throughout North America, Europe and here in Australia.
+These experienced keepers are part of the elephants' social structure, have formed strong bonds and relationships with them and are able to monitor and assist where required during the birth process.

 Where were the elephants during the births?

 Many elephant births occur overnight.
 The elephant family at Taronga had access to their heated barn and the outdoor paddocks.
 It is important that all the elephants are close by during the birth process to learn, bond and gain experience from these events.

 Keepers that are closely bonded to the elephants were with the elephants throughout the births and experienced vets were also on site.

 Why is it necessary for keepers to assist the elephants in the birth process?

 The females at Taronga Zoo were born in captive elephant camps in Thailand.
 They had very little or, in some cases, no experience of the birth process and newborn calves.